rafayaar/profile/README.md

-# My-Resume
+# Resume

-This repository defines my virtual resume developed in Bootstrap, HTML, CSS and JS
+I made a resume with Bootstrap, HTML, CSS and JS